 In severe cases, an application must be sent to the court to euthanize a vicious dog.
 Considering the severity of the injuries, the court can also order the dog owner to provide better animal control by ensuring it is on a leash, muzzled, confined to a secure area with warning signs, or prohibit them from owning a dog for a specific time.

-Dog bite victims may incur several expenses and losses after an animal attack.
-The following are some of the most common expenses:
+Dog bite victims often incur several financial burdens after an attack.
+The most common expenses include:

 What to do If Your Dog Bites Someone on Your Premises